The Evolution Of Architectural Screening

 The Future of Architectural Screening

-This challenge has been overcome with the use of metals, composites and vinyl high grade materials, and designs by manufacturers specializing in the engineering, design and fabrication of architectural screening, mechanical equipment screening and rooftop screening.
+This challenge has been overcome with the use of metals, composites and vinyl high grade materials, and designs by manufacturers specializing in the engineering, design and fabrication of architectural screen fencing and wall, mechanical equipment screening and rooftop screen fencing.
 These materials and designs compliment today’s popular building exteriors with a wide range of design elements, colors and textures.
 More importantly, these materials are incorporated into engineered frameworks that are both economical, application easy to apply and designed to meet the same building code wind load requirements.